Aloshi/EmulationStation/README.md

 I found a bug!
 I have a problem!
 ================================

-- First, try to check the [issue list](https://github.com/Aloshi/EmulationStation/issues?state=open) if there are already some entries that might match your issue.
-Then make sure to check closed bugs too, to find a solution to already solved problems.
+- First, try to check the [issue list](https://github.com/Aloshi/EmulationStation/issues?state=open) for some entries that might match your problem.
+Make sure to check closed issues too!
-- When you're running EmulationStation on a on Raspberry Pi and have problems with config files not being saved properly, content missing after editing etc, check if your SD card is corrupted (see issues [#78](https://github.com/Aloshi/EmulationStation/issues/78) and [#107](https://github.com/Aloshi/EmulationStation/issues/107)).
-You can do this using the free tools [h2testw](http://www.heise.de/download/h2testw.html) or [F3](http://oss.digirati.com.br/f3/).
+- If you're running EmulationStation on a on Raspberry Pi and have problems with config file changes not taking effect, content missing after editing, etc., check if your SD card is corrupted (see issues [#78](https://github.com/Aloshi/EmulationStation/issues/78) and [#107](https://github.com/Aloshi/EmulationStation/issues/107)).
+You can do this with free tools like [h2testw](http://www.heise.de/download/h2testw.html) or [F3](http://oss.digirati.com.br/f3/).
-- Try to update to the latest version of EmulationStation using git (You might need to delete your `es_input.cfg` and `es_settings.cfg` after that to reset them to default values):
+- Try to update to the latest version of EmulationStation using git (you might need to delete your `es_input.cfg` and `es_settings.cfg` after that to reset them to default values):
 ```
 cd EmulationStation
 git pull
+export CXX=g++-4.7
 cmake .
 make
 ```